gaps-closure/emu/design-notes.md

 Although the emulator will use virtual ethernets/802.11 for interconnection, real devices may use other (possibly proprietary) on-wire protocols; if needed, the actual framing/protocol employed can be emulated in software on top of the underlying virtual Ethernet.

-In the following description, "TA1" denotes various kinds of cross-domain guard hardware, which may be implemented either using a bump-in-the-wire model or a bookends (a card on a host on either side).
+In the following description, "TA1" denotes various kinds of cross-domain guard hardware, which may be implemented either using a bump-in-the-wire model or a bookends model (i.e., a card on a host on either side).

 ## Bump-In-The-Wire Model